xe0896/obsidian/README.md

 # Obsidian Vault Documentation

 ## Purpose

-This vault serves as a structured documentation system for:
+This vault is my go-to place for organizing:

-- **LeetCode questions**: Breaking down problems to gain deeper understanding and ensure instant recall of solutions.
+- **LeetCode problems**: Breaking down each problem to help me understand the core concepts and quickly recall solutions.

-- **Project documentation**: Clearly explaining project architecture, implementation details, and decisions for future reference.
+- **Project docs**: Documenting my projects, including their architecture, decisions, and implementation details for easy future reference.

 ## Approach

 ### LeetCode Problems

-Each problem is dissected methodically to:
+Each LeetCode problem is broken down into:

-- Understand the problem statement thoroughly.
+- A clear understanding of the problem statement.

-- Identify key insights and patterns.
+- Identification of key patterns and insights.

-- Document optimal and alternative solutions.
+- Optimal and alternative solutions with explanations.

-- Explain the reasoning behind the chosen approach.
+- Reasoning behind the chosen solution.

-- Highlight edge cases and potential pitfalls.
+- Key edge cases and pitfalls to watch out for.

 ### Project Documentation

-For projects, the vault includes:
+For my projects, I include:

-- Detailed descriptions of project goals and functionalities.
+- Clear descriptions of what the project does and its goals.

-- Architectural design and technical choices.
+- Architectural design and key technical decisions.

-- Code structure and important implementation details.
+- Code structure and important implementation notes.

-- Installation, usage instructions, and troubleshooting notes.
+- Installation guides, usage tips, and troubleshooting advice.

-## Benefits
-- **Clarity**: Forces a structured approach to problem-solving and development.
-- **Retention**: Improves recall by reinforcing concepts through documentation.
-- **Efficiency**: Allows quick reference when revisiting problems or debugging projects.

 ## Structure

-The vault is organized with separate sections for:
+The vault is organized into two main sections:

-- `DevDocs/Leetcode/` → Problem breakdowns and solutions.
+- `DevDocs/Leetcode/` → All the problem breakdowns and solutions.

-- `DevDocs/Projects/` → Technical documentation for personal projects.
+- `DevDocs/Projects/` → Detailed technical docs for my personal projects.

-This structured approach ensures a well-documented, easily navigable knowledge base for myself.
+This setup helps me keep everything organized and easy to reference whenever I need it.